pandabuilder/pandachaika/README.md

 Run "python manage.py compress", to compress js/css static files.

+Run "python manage.py providers --scan-register", to register starting information to the database.

 To use Elasticsearch, after you install it correctly, check settings.ini accordingly and run "python manage.py push-to-index -r -p".

 Start the webserver with "python server.py".